DmitryKolchin/AdvancedProgramming2024/InventorySorting/DevelopmentJournal.md

 ![Blueprint Performance](./Resources/BP_Sorting.png)

 As demonstrated by these results, the Blueprint version is approximately **34 times slower** than the C++ implementation.
 This highlights the significant performance overhead associated with Blueprint scripting for computationally intensive tasks such as sorting.

+All the project files with the implementations and testing code could be found [here](https://github.com/DmitryKolchin/AdvancedProgramming2024/tree/main/InventorySorting)

 ---